Into Thin Air – Jon Krakauer’s eye-witness account of the 1996 Everest disaster – reveals the dark legacy of the world’s highest mountain.

 For some of the Krakauer’s climbing buddies, this ends in slow, lingering death.
 And awfully, the survivors can do nothing but listen or watch as it happens.

 This is not an easy read.
-Some of them seem to walk towards death.
-This might be partly because of that obsession, and the effects of altitude.
+Some of these people seem to walk willingly into death.
+This might be partly because of their obsessions, plus the effects of altitude.

 Krakauer’s account records what happened, when and why.
 But his honesty is at times overwhelming.
 At this point, the book almost feels like a confession or testimonial.